technix/atrament-core/README.md

 #### atrament.game.getAssetPath(file)

-Returns full path to asset file (image, sound, music).
+Returns the full path to asset file (image, sound, music).

 #### atrament.game.clear()

 Method to call at the game end.
-Stops music, clears `scenes` and `vars` in Atrame state.
+It stops music, and clears `scenes` and `vars` in the Atrament state.

 Event: `'game/clear'`

 #### atrament.game.reset()

 Method to call at the game end.
-Calls `atrament.game.clear()`, then clears `metadata` and `game` in Atrament state.
+It calls `atrament.game.clear()`, then clears `metadata` and `game` in Atrament state.

 Event: `'game/reset'`